This page is for characters who appear in 3Below.

 - Rightful Queen Returns: Once Morando is defeated, Aja accepts the Akiridion throne.

 - Strong Family Resemblance: Inverted.
 The fact that she doesn't resemble her brother at all is a clue that her human form is just a ruse.
+Played straight in their true forms, where they could easily be mistaken for Half-Identical Twins.

 - Uptown Girl: Being a princess, Aja counts as this for Steve.